 Senior Lecturer in Employment Law, School of Law, University of ManchesterJoan Loughrey,

-Professor, Deputy Head of the School of Law, University of LeedsGerard McCormack,
+Professor of Law, School of Law, University of LeedsMichael Lyons

 Professor of International Business Law and Director of the Centre for Business Law and Practice, University of LeedsDr Jonathan Mukwiri